Skip to main content

 Swimming

 Whether you like to take a dip indoors or outdoors, you'll be able to find somewhere to go for a swim in Meribel.
-Most hotels, lots of chalets and apartments have their own swimming facilities, however there are also municipal swimming baths that you can visit, which often come free with your lift pass purchase.
+Most hotels, lots of chalets and some apartments have their own swimming facilities, however there are also municipal swimming baths that you can visit, which often come free with your lift pass purchase.
 In summer and winter you should be able to find somewhere to take a dip, so don't forget your towel and your swimming costume or shorts.

 Flying in Meribel